google/in-silico-labeling/README.md

 and predictions will worsen.
 This was not an issue in the paper, because there we simultaneously trained on all tasks, so that each task regularized the others.

+## Citing the code

+If you use this code, please cite our paper:

+TODO

 ## TODOs